nelsieborja/js-dictionary/Built-in Objects/README_FUNCTION.md

 ## Properties

 - ### length
-  > returns the number of arguments expected by the function
+  > Returns the number of arguments expected by the function
   ```javascript
   (function() {}).length                                       // 0
   (function(a, b, c) {}).length                                // 3
   ```

 - ### name
-  > returns the name of the function
+  > Returns the name of the function
   ```javascript
   var aaa = function() {};
   aaa.name;                                                    // aaa